from 1 review

 After breakfast at the hotel, transfer to the bus station to go to Siem Reap.
 The bus trip will pass through countryside, so you can see the local house during the way.
 Upon arrival at the bus station, pick up and transfer to the hotel.
 Check in and relax.
 Overnight in Siem Reap.

-Free time all day to explore Hoi An on your own or take optional tour with Hoi An Express.
+Free time all day to explore Siem Reap on your own.
 Overnight in Siem Reap.

 We spend a full day visiting the well-known Temples of Angkor Archaeological Park.